• Skip to main content

 • Find A Doctor

-When Vaccine is Limited, Who Gets Vaccinated First?
+COVID Vaccine Update: Who Gets Vaccinated First?

 Because the supply of COVID-19 vaccine in the United States is expected to be limited at first, CDC is providing recommendations to federal, state, and local governments about who should be vaccinated first.
 CDC’s recommendations are based on recommendations from the Advisory Committee on Immunization Practices (ACIP), an independent panel of medical and public health experts.
+Here is a quick COVID vaccine update and summary of the rollout.

 The recommendations were made with these goals in mind: